mwelponer/cpp-pills/README.md

 ## Templates

 It's kind of generics, but it can do much more, it's not limited by the generic type system.
 It's a template specifying the compiler how to create methods, classes, or whatever, at compile time, based on the specific usage.
-The class *Array* will be compiled if and only when used; type T and size N will be substituted by the type and size we specify when we actually use it (at compile time :P).

 ```cpp
 template<typename T, int N>